rebane2001/StickRPG2-HD/README.md

 - The fullscreen button in the settings no longer works.
 Instead you can just press ctrl+f to go fullscreen and esc to go back.
 - The quit game button doesn't work, but you can just close the game from the `x` or press alt+f4.
+- Since rendering the game in a higher resolution is more demanding (especially so with Flash), the game may lag on weaker hardware.

 ## HD Textures
 While most of the Stick RPG 2 assets have been kept original for authenticity, some have been remade or upscaled to a higher resolution.